EskimoBear/dote-spec/README.md

   "name2": {"&symbol2": null}
 }
 ```
 Singles get their name from the 1-tuple JSON object, the only context in which singles provide referrential transparency with the constraints of the JSON format.
+For this reason, the 1-tuple bounded single is the basis for JSON preprocessing in eson.

 ###Comparison with s-expressions
 A single can be thought of as the poor man's s-expression.
-The similaities are borne out from the fact that they are both based pair structures.
+The similaities are borne out from the fact that they are both pair based structures.

 | s-expression | single |
 |--------------|--------|